apache/tvm/docs/langref/relay_expr.rst

 global scope; anonymous functions will be discussed later, though their mechanics are nearly identical.
-Note that global functions may be recursive; that is, within the function's body, the function's identifier refers back to the function unless it is shadowed in a :code:`let` expression.
+Note that global functions may be recursive; that is, within the function's body, the function's identifier refers back to the function.

 A definition minimally consists of an identifier :code:`@id`, an empty set of parameters, and a body expression (:py:class:`~tvm.relay.expr.Expr`)